 The late Chanel designer Karl Lagerfeld was said to have been compelled to change his lifestyle because of a desire to wear suits made by Dior designer Hedi Slimane.
 Such is the reach and power of the Dior label that the exhibit at the Victoria & Albert museum is booked for its entire run.
-Luckily, at the nearby Franklin hotel, you can taste or amplify your experience with their specially designed afternoon tea that draws inspiration from the great house of Dior.
+Luckily, at the nearby Franklin hotel, you can taste or amplify your experience with their specially designed culinary experience that draws inspiration from the great house of Dior.

-The afternoon tea comprised a 2-stage dining experience.
 To begin, a savoury yet luxurious journey of flavours that connect to the identity of Christian Dior.
 The first stop, the “Jambon-Beurre”, a classic French ham and cheese sandwich.
 “The Granville” flan is a savoury flan that is strong in mushroom flavour, a foamy mouth feel, and a mild base that doesn’t detract from the filling.

 My personal highlight was “The Train to Montecatini” – a reference to a rumour of Mr. Dior’s last meal – this is a choux pastry filled with foie gras and strawberry jam, that absolutely captures the delicacy and luxe of Dior – a rich, buttery, creamy foie gras that makes you feel devilish for consuming something so luxurious.
 The pastry was crisp and the jam complements the piece perfectly.